wri/forma-update/README.md

 From the CartoDB web interface:

 1. Pull in the `gfw2_forma` schema: `SELECT * FROM gfw2_forma limit 1`.
-2. Create a table from the query, calling it gfw2_forma_ew (or the like).
+2. Create a table from the query, calling it `gfw2_forma_ew` (or the like).
 3. Delete the one record: `DELETE FROM gfw2_forma_ew`
 4. Make the table public - DO NOT FORGET TO DO THIS!
-5. Drop some ecoregions from the table and create a new table from the query.
+5. Drop some ecoregions from the `cdm_latest` table and create a new table from the query.

 ```sql
 SELECT * FROM cdm_latest WHERE ecoregion != 60122 AND ecoregion != 60147 AND ecoregion != 30109 AND ecoregion != 40134 AND ecoregion != 40150 AND ecoregion != 40131 AND ecoregion != 40136 AND ecoregion != 40126 AND ecoregion != 30130 AND ecoregion != 40141